Archive for neurosurgery

 A few weeks back they did.

 I was scheduled to make a video of a craniotomy.
-The patient had a neoplasm in the brain, believed to be causing his epilepsy.
-Read more »
+The patient had a neoplasm in the brain, believed to be causing his epilepsy. « Read the rest of this entry »